AnneleenBC/reporting-with-r-markdown/course-outline.md

   * Lesson 4.1 – Behind the scenes
     * A learning objective: The learner will be able to list the steps between their `.Rmd` file and their output file.
     * Some syntax introduced/used:
-  * Lesson 4.2 –
+  * Lesson 4.2 – The YAML header
-    * A learning objective
-    * Some syntax introduced/used:
-  * Lesson 4.3 –
-    * A learning objective
+    * A learning objective: The learner will be able to define the YAML header in function of the desired output format: html_document (default), pdf_document, word_document, beamer_presentation, ioslides_presentation or slidy_presentation.
+The learner will be able to generate multiple file formats at once.
-    * Some syntax introduced/used:
+    * Some syntax introduced/used: `rmarkdown::render render(“doc.rmd”, c(“output_format_1”, “output_format_2”))`
-  * Lesson 4.3 –
+  * Lesson 4.3 – Working with style sheets
-    * A learning objective
+    * A learning objective: The learner will be able to customize the style of the output document using specify knitr and pandoc options, or css style sheets.
-    * Some syntax introduced/used:
+    * Some syntax introduced/used: `highlight`, `theme`, `toc`, `number_sections`